pandas-dev/pandas/web/pandas/about/team.md

 </div>

 ## Diversity and Inclusion

 > _pandas_ expressly welcomes and encourages anyone who faces under-representation, discrimination in the technology industry
 > or anyone willing to increase the diversity of our team, we encourage you to contribute.
 > We have identified the visible diversity gap and obstacles in the open source community and we are proactive in increasing the diversity of our team.
 > We have a [code of conduct]({base_url}/community/coc.html) to ensure a friendly and welcoming environment.
-> Please send us a message to [pandas team](pandas-coc@googlegroups.com), if you don't feel this way.
+> Please send an email to [mailto:pandas-code-of-conduct-committee](pandas-coc@googlegroups.com), if you don't feel this way.

 ## Governance